About

 Los Angeles doesn’t need or want Frank McCourt’s gondola.
 The community didn’t ask for this project, and opposition continues to grow.
 It’s a waste of time and resources.
 The proposed gondola is slated to fly 40 ft. over homes in Chinatown, and LA ART has failed to address legitimate concerns about safety and privacy.

 Angelenos have different priorities than a gondola.
-They want safe and affordable public transportation, more affordable housing, and a solution to the homeless crisis.
+We want safe and affordable public transportation, more affordable housing, and a solution to the homeless crisis.
 Our public officials should focus on those issues instead of wasting public resources on a gondola nobody wants.
 A better, easier and more viable solution is to enhance the existing and popular Dodger Stadium Express with a more robust zero-emission shuttle bus system.

 Where is the project being built?
 What’s involved with construction?